kolenaIO/kolena/docs/automations/extract-image-metadata.md

 ### Height

 **Height** measures the height of the image in pixels.
 This is a straightforward dimension indicating the number of pixel rows in the image.
-This enables analysing any behaviours that vary with changing height.
+This enables analyzing any behaviors that vary with changing height.

 $$
 \text{Height} = \text{Number of Pixel Rows}